 Domains are incredibly important to successful websites.
 Therefore, expiring domains can cause a massive amount of trouble for site owners.
 By the same token, if you have an entrepreneurial spirit, there is great potential to save or even make money from expiring domains.

 First, a little bit of background.
-When you first launch your new website, you’ll have to purchase a domain to stake your claim on the World Wide Web, and this costs money.
+When you launch your new website, you’ll have to purchase a domain to stake your claim on the World Wide Web, which costs money.

 Fortunately, there is a great way to save money by purchasing expired domains.
-Millions of domains expire every year when their owners either can’t or won’t renew them.
+Millions of domains expire yearly when their owners either can’t or won’t renew them.

-Instead of those domain names chiselling themselves in internet stone forever, they are auctioned off and recycled, often for a cheaper price than what buying a new one would cost.
-Follow a few simple guidelines and you’ll be able to reap the benefits of purchasing expired domains.
+Instead of those domain names chiselling themselves in internet stone forever, they are auctioned off and recycled, often for a lower price than what buying a new one would cost.
+Follow a few simple guidelines, and you’ll be able to reap the benefits of purchasing expired domains.

 There are two reasons to buy expired domains: time and money.